What is a Personal Health Budget?

 While it can take some time to set up your health budget, we will make sure that this does not cause a delay in being discharged from hospital and an interim care package may be offered in these circumstances.

 The support plan sets out yours or your child’s personal health and wellbeing needs, the health outcomes you want to achieve, the amount of money in the budget and how you are going to spend it.

-You can use a personal health budget to pay for a wide range of items and services, including therapies, personal care and equipment.
-You don’t have to change any healthcare or support that is working well for you just because you get a personal health budget, but if something isn’t working, you can change it.
+You can use a Personal Health Budget to pay for a wide range of items and services, including therapies, personal care and equipment.
+You do not have to change any healthcare or support that is working well for you just because you get a Personal Health Budget, but if something is not working, you can change it.

 Your NHS worker will advise you and can recommend a range of organisations that can offer local support.

-There are some things you can’t use the budget for, such as alcohol, tobacco, gambling or debt repayment, or anything that is illegal.
+There are some things you cannot use the budget for, such as alcohol, tobacco, gambling or debt repayment, or anything that is illegal.

-You also can’t use a personal health budget to buy emergency care – for example if someone in receipt of a personal health budget had an accident, they would go to A&E like everyone else – or for primary care services like dental treatment.
-But other services recommended by a GP, like physiotherapy, could be included.
+You also cannot use a Personal Health Budget to buy emergency care – for example if someone in receipt of a Personal Health Budget had an accident, they would go to A&E like everyone else, or for primary care services like dental treatment but other services recommended by a GP, like physiotherapy, could be included.